French Girl

 French Girl is a 2024 romantic comedy directed by James A. Woods and Nicolas Wright.
+It stars Zach Braff, Evelyne Brochu and Vanessa Hudgens.

-It follows Gordon Kinski, a high school teacher from Brooklyn, who accompanies his girlfriend, chef Sophie Tremblay, to her hometown of Quebec City, where she is testing for a position at a Michelin 3-star restaurant run by super-chef Ruby Collins.
+Brooklyn high school teacher Gordon Kinski accompanies his girlfriend, chef Sophie Tremblay, to her hometown Quebec City, to test for a possible position at a Michelin 3-star restaurant run by infamous chef Ruby Collins, where he plans to propose.

+The film was released in the United States on February 9, 2024, to mostly negative reviews.

 Plot

-Gordon Kinski, an English teacher in Brooklyn, plans to propose to his girlfriend, Sophie Tremblay, a talented chef.
+Gordon Kinski, an eighth-grade English teacher in Brooklyn, plans to propose to his girlfriend, Sophie Tremblay, a talented chef.
 Sophie is invited to Quebec City for a trial as head chef at a prestigious restaurant owned by her ex-girlfriend, Ruby Collins.
-Gordon joins Sophie on the trip, meeting her family, who are skeptical of him.
-Tensions rise as Gordon navigates cultural differences and Sophie’s past relationship with Ruby.
-After a series of comedic and heartfelt events, including a car accident and a family funeral, Gordon and Sophie reconcile, leading to a proposal accepted with her family’s blessing.
+Gordon joins Sophie on the trip, as he has just finished school for the summer, so they cancel their upstate New York plans.